ABOUT INCUBATE NYC

 Presented this year in Queens & The Bronx, INCUBATE NYC develops and presents workshop performances from writers who reside/have roots to NYC's outer boroughs.
 This program is generously supported by NYC Department of Cultural Affairs.

-A new play by AMALIA OLIVA ROJAS
+A new play by NELSON DIAZ-MARCANO

-directed by MARINA MONTESANTI
+directed by GAMA VALLE

-March 21 at 7pm
+May 2 at 7pm

-March 22 at 2pm
+May 3 at 2pm

 SYNOPSIS